Skip to content

 Example

 Suppose Fred has a very successful technology business that he wants to sell, and he has an interested buyer.
 Fred and the buyer have negotiated a sale agreement.
-However, due to the technical nature of Fred’s business, there are many complicated and time-consuming processes that must be carried out to transfer the business and its assets properly.
+However, due to the technical nature of Fred’s business, many complicated and time-consuming processes must be carried out to transfer the business and its assets properly.

 Key Takeaways